-There's a lot of data to understand here:
+There's a lot of data to explain here:

-- There are 5 network interfaces: lo; eth0; eth1; eth2; eth3 - The lo is the loopback interface, the loopback interface exists on most network nodes, it's used for communications within the node itself, it's not connected to anything else. - We can see interfaces have both IPv4 and IPv6 addresses assigned to them.
-Yes, this is a dual-stack node. - IPv6 addresses started by fe80:: are self-assigned with link-local scope (they allow communications within the same local network only).
-You may notice the rightmost part of these addresses is derived from the MAC address of the interface. - Beyond the lo interface, the eth0 interface is the only one with an IPv4 address, and an IPv6 address that is not link-local.
+- There are 3 network interfaces: lo, docker0, and eth0.
+However, only eth0 is connected to the external world (VNET1), the others are internal and used within your virtual server only. - The lo interface stands for loopback interface, the loopback interface exists on most network nodes, it is used for communications within the node itself, it is not connected to anything else. - The docker0 interface is a virtual switch interface created by the docker service running inside this virtual server, docker containers running inside this virtual server will be connected to an internal network based on this virtual switch.
+Even though this virtual server is itself a docker container, it has the ability to run docker containers inside it. - We can see interfaces have both IPv4 and IPv6 addresses assigned to them, so yes, this is a dual-stack node. - IPv6 addresses started by fe80:: are self-assigned with link-local scope (link-local scope means they allow communications within the same local network only). - Only the eth0 interface is giving access to outside the virtual server.
 All communications and interactions you are taking with your VS are passing through this eth0 interface. - The eth0 interface has one IPv4 address belonging to network 10.9.0.0/16 and an IPv6 address belonging to the network fd1e:2bae:c6fd:1009::/64.
-Again, you may notice the rightmost part of the IPv6 address is derived from the MAC address of the interface.